Jesus-Retr0/Markdown-based-Journal-App/README.md

 - Entries are saved as '.md' files in a local 'entries/' folder.
 - Works offline - your data stays on your computer.
 - Minimal and distraction-free UI.
+- Disclaimer: Entries are stored in plain text.
+Make sure to hide them well.

 ---